+91 8147086083 / 7760710005 ( Mon - Fri: 10:00 - 21:00 )

 I incessantly think about how mountains stand unbothered.
 Whether the tectonic plate movement or lava burst, they have passed the test of time with bright colours (literally): Notice that the slopes that emanate with life presently were once barren?
 Mountains just existed; life got attracted to them.
 It is this simplicity that brings me to the mountains.

-I am Supriya, the Content Strategist and Travel Writer at Plan the Unplanned.
+I am Supriya, the Content Strategist and Travel Writer at Plan the Unplanned and professionally engage in writing academic papers for students at Writemypapers.
 The Kumara Parvatha trek toughness nudged me away for the longest time, but I was determined to complete it in 2022.
 Tasked up, I hopped on the trail with one rule on 24 December, keep walking at a constant pace, and keep breathing.

 I had zero expectations from the trail, but the scenes, the challenge, and the topography made it my best trek in the Western Ghats.
 KP trek is a two-day 28 km trek – split into 7 km and 21 km.